camunda/camunda-docs-cawemo/content/technical-guide/integrations/modeler.md

 ### Sync Catalog Projects

-Enabling this option will make element templates from one or more Cawemo _Catalog projects_ available to the Modeler.
-You can then use these templates for your processes, as they will appear in a dropdown within the properties panel.
+Enabling this option will fetch templates from one or more Cawemo _Catalog projects_ and make them available in the Modeler.
+For matching elements of your BPMN diagram you can choose and apply a template from within the properties panel.

 ### Sync Diagrams

-This option synchronizes exported diagrams from Cawemo.
+This option pushes diagrams from Camunda Modeler into Cawemo if they were once exported from Cawemo.

 # Usage